ironbar/arc25/docs/modeling/Iteration_27_improve_search_and_learn.md

 If we group the predictions of different tasks, we should see improvements in speed.

-### Speedup due to grouping
+### Speedup due to grouping tasks

 ![alt text](res/1759325746959_image.png)

-By grouping the tasks we can a speedup of around 2.5x These are the results of local and small experiments.
+By grouping the tasks we can get a speedup of around 2.5x (considering the full execution time, not just inference).
+These are the results of local and small experiments.
 It is possible that we could achieve an even higher speedup with bigger experiments.

 ### Searching the best configuration for inference